brgillis/Test_Reporting/TD-SHE-000006-global-validation.md

 ## Summary

 This testing dataset comprises the input data needed for a run of the SHE Global Validation pipeline on a set of Euclid observations which have been processed by the SHE Analysis pipeline.
 When the SHE Global Validation pipeline is run, it performs the validation tests associated with this dataset.

+The dataset used for this test campaign was a set of 119 simulated Euclid Wide observations, covering a sky area of 59.5 sq. deg.

 ## Relevant Tests and Test Cases